Echoechobb/Sleep-Memory-Lab/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-      #  Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        Use this area to speak to your mission.

       #  I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

       #  Please reach out to collaborate 😃
-        我们实验室致力于探索睡眠与认知的神经机制

     design:
       columns: '1'